RIT-EVT/RIT-EVT.github.io/README.md

 ```
 Note: `-u` is only needed on the `git push` if the branch does not exist in `origin` (the repo in Github).

-Now, go to Github and create a pull request for you branch, ensuring that it is against `dmz` and NOT `develop` (Say it with me folks: branch off develop, merge into dmz).
+Now, go to Github and create a pull request against `develop`.
 Get an admin for the repository (@wheelerlaw) to sign off on your changes and merge the PR into `dmz`.

 Wait a few minutes and your changes will show up on the site.
 You might need to clear your browser cache.